pabol139/sidebar-navigation/README.md

  1. Clone the repo

- 2. Install dependencies
+ 2. Install dependencies:
 npm install
  or
  yarn
  or
  pnpm install

- 3. Start the dev server
+ 3. Start the dev server:
 npm run dev

  4. Open the dev URL shown in the terminal (usually http://localhost:5173)